lukasbelka/lukasbelka/README.md

 ### 👋🏻 &nbsp; Hi there!

-### I'm Lukas, a German-based Analytics Developer and Web Dev fan, who works in the (re)insurance industry since 2009.
+### I'm Lukas, a German-based Analytics Developer, certified Data Analyst and Web Dev fan, who works in the (re)insurance industry since 2009.

-- 💻 My tech-data-journey started with Python but I also like JavaScript.
+- 💻 I use SQL and Python but I also like JavaScript.

-- 📊 Analysing and transforming data with Pandas and PowerQuery
+- 📊 Data Pipelining and Analysis with Python (backend stuff).

-- 💡 Currently in (No)SQL Databases, Svelte and D3.js
+- 💡 Currently in (No)SQL Databases, Svelte and D3.js (frontend stuff).

-- ❓ Interested in web development
+- ❓ Interested in web technologies and playing around with lots of things.